technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   case someThings(T...)

   // Enum case taking a single tuple - whose shape depends on the Variadic
-  // Generic - as its only parameter.
+  // Type - as its only parameter.
   //
   case other((T...))
 }